chris17453/ddb/data/query-support.md

 ### USE
-This till change the context the database is operating on.
-The active table.
+change the curent context the database is operating on.
+The active database.
 ```sql
  USE database
 ```